espnet/espnet/egs2/TEMPLATE/README.md

     # The contents of run.sh
     ./asr.sh \
       --train_set train \
-      --dev_set dev \
+      --valid_set dev \
-      --eval_sets "test1 test2" \
+      --test_sets "dev test1 test2" \
       --srctexts "data/train/text" "$@"
     ```

-    We use a common recipe, thus you must absorb the difference of each corpus by the command line options of `asr.sh`.
+    - We use a common recipe, thus you must absorb the difference of each corpus by the command line options of `asr.sh`.
-    We expect that `local/data.sh` generates `data/train`, `data/dev`, `data/test1` and `data/test2`, which have Kaldi style (See stage1 of `asr.sh`).
+    - We expect that `local/data.sh` generates training data (e.g., `data/train`), validation data (e.g., `data/dev`), and (multiple) test data (e.g, `data/test1` and `data/test2`), which have Kaldi style (See stage1 of `asr.sh`).
+    - Note that some corpora only provide the test data and would not officially prepare the development set.
+In this case, you can prepare the validation data by extracting the part of the training data and regard the rest of training data as a new training data by yourself (e.g., check `egs2/csj/asr1/local/data.sh`).
+    - Also, the validation data used during training must be a single data directory.
+If you have multiple validation data directories, you must combine them by using `utils/combine_data.sh`.
+    - On the other hand, the recipe accepts multiple test data directories during inference.
+So, you can include the validation data to evaluate the ASR performance of the validation data.

-    If you'll create your recipe from scratch, you have to understand Kaldi data structure.
+    - If you'll create your recipe from scratch, you have to understand Kaldi data structure.
 See the next section.

-    If you'll port the recipe from ESPnet1 or Kaldi, you need to embed the data preparation part of the original recipe in `local/data.sh`.
+    - If you'll port the recipe from ESPnet1 or Kaldi, you need to embed the data preparation part of the original recipe in `local/data.sh`.
 Note that the common steps include `Feature extraction`, `Speed Perturbation`, and `Removing long/short utterances`, so you don't need to do them at `local/data.sh`

 1. If the recipe uses some corpora and they are not listed in `db.sh`, then write it.